Mail Organizer with Chalkboard and Cork Board

 To make things go quickly and smoothly, I mixed up a batch of DIY chalky paint primer using latex paint and plaster of paris.

-Here you can see that I glued the mail slot on a slight angle.
+Here, I glued the mail slot on a slight angle.
 It’s time to get busy painting.
 Using my Finish Max was the best option for this project.
-Raising the project up on my Easy Sawhorses makes it easier to get great coverage.
+Raising the project on my Easy Sawhorses makes it easier to get great coverage.

-As I painted this side, I had it sort of “tent” style, but it was so windy, it collapsed.
+As I painted this side, I had it in a “tent” style, but it was so windy that it collapsed.

 Not shown.
-After the primer coat dried, I did another coat of white semi-gloss latex paint.
+After the primer coat dried, I did another white semi-gloss latex paint coat.

-I tried putting tape on the metal box, it didn't look good.
+I tried putting tape on the metal box, but it didn’t look good.

 Instead, I decided to spray paint the metal box.
-I did the inside first, then used a skewer to keep the lid from closing while I sprayed the outside of the box.
-I’m an impatient crafter, and we were having wind gusts around 50 mph.
-Therefore, I was spraying this in the woodshed.
+I did the inside first, then used a skewer to keep the lid from closing while I sprayed the outside.
+I’m an impatient crafter, and we were having wind gusts around 50 mph, so I was spraying this in the woodshed.

 Mail Organizer with a Chalkboard

-To keep the lid from getting stuck shut, I placed a piece of packing material all around the edge.
-Then I quickly painted a light coat of chalkboard paint using a foam brush.
+To prevent the lid from getting stuck shut, I placed a piece of packing material all around the edge.
+Then, using a foam brush, I quickly painted a light coat of chalkboard paint on it.

 Paint Light Coats of Chalkboard Paint

-Painting several light coats of chalkboard paint is the best way to get a good finish when you’re using a foam brush.
+Painting several light coats of chalkboard paint with a foam brush is the best way to get a good finish.
 Notice I still have that packing material in the lid to keep the box from sticking shut.

-I used this Scotch Patterned Shipping Tape to frame out the chalkboard and the cork board.
-I love the way it looks all throughout this project.
+I used this Scotch Patterned Shipping Tape to frame the chalkboard and the corkboard.
+I love the way it looks throughout this project.
 An exacto knife was used to trim the tape in a 45° angle.
 You could easily use butt corners instead of the mitered corners.

 Hot glue was used to hold the framed corkboard in.
 You can see I used a piece of tape on the mail holder on the right.
 I’ll be adding more tape on that side soon.

 Isn’t it awesome?
-Using the tape really dresses it up, don’t you think?
+Using the tape dresses it up.

-The small metal sewing box is perfect for accessories and stamps etc.
+The small metal sewing box is perfect for accessories, stamps etc.

 These oversized chalkboard clothespins were made into push pins.
-That way items can be displayed without putting holes in them.
+This allows items to be displayed without drilling holes in them.

 The small piece of molding corrals pens, chalk, and a small eraser.